Abhijeetkumar96/batch-dynamic-spanning-tree/README.md

 ## Introduction

-This repository contains a CUDA-based multicore solution designed to repair a spanning tree after a batch of edges is deleted.
+This repository contains a CUDA-based many-core solution designed to repair a spanning tree after a batch of edges is deleted or inserted.
 Using parallel processing on a GPU, this algorithm ensures that the spanning tree remains connected even after certain edges have been removed.

 ## Features